 Yes, we know — we just said reserve early.

 But not all of us know our vacation days five months in advance.

 Our parks get thousands of cancellations every year, many at the last minute.
 Savvy campers keep a close eye on the reservation system, ready to snatch up newly available sites.

-However, we often have top-quality cabins and campsites sitting empty during the week, particularly in the spring and fall.
+However, we often have top-quality cabins and campsites (including electrical sites) sitting empty during the week, particularly in the spring and fall.